 Cellular RNA sensors have an activation threshold that is precisely calibrated.
 Cellular dsRNA levels typically stay much below the threshold for these sensors to activate, but in cases of RNA virus infections or excessive buildup of immunogenic endogenous dsRNA, dsRNA levels may surpass the threshold and activate the sensor (Chen and Hur, 2022).
 The activation threshold may be further lowered by aberrant dsRNA-sensing pathways, which are typified by increased sensor sensitivity, ligand-independent activation, or compromised negative control of type I IFN signaling.
 All of these factors work together to produce aberrant type I IFN expression, which may lead to systemic autoinflammation and other autoimmune symptoms.
-A short list of illnesses linked to genes linked to RNA sensing receptors is provided in Table-4.
+A short list of illnesses linked to genes linked to RNA-sensing receptors is provided in Table 4.
 A few diseases and their characteristics are described in the paragraphs that follow.
 Mutations c1118A > C [p.E373A], and c1551G > C [p.Q517H]) in the DDX58 gene have been reported to correlate with the increased IFN levels and susceptibility to atypical (milder) and classic (severe) of Singleton–Merten syndrome (SMS) defects, presenting with multiorgan symptoms such as dental dysplasia, glaucoma, psoriasiform skin rash, aortic calcifications, and skeletal dysplasia (Ferreira et al., 2019 ; Prasov et al., 2022 ).
-E373A mutation is located in the SF2 ATP-binding and hydrolysis motif I and motif II of RIG-I, respectively which impair ATPase activity without any effect on ATP binding.
+E373A mutation is in the SF2 ATP-binding and hydrolysis motif I and motif II of RIG-I, respectively, which impair ATPase activity without any effect on ATP binding.
 They form long-lived ATP-bound complexes on stem RNAs to increase interaction with self-RNA, leading to abnormal innate immune signaling (Devarkar et al., 2018).
-In MDA5 gene, a missense mutation in the IFIH1 gene (c.2465G > A; p.Arg822Gln) is the cause of classical SMS, characterized by dental abnormalities, aortic and valvular calcification, glaucoma, and an increased type I IFN signature gene expression pattern (Rutsch et al., 2015 ).
+In the MDA5 gene, a missense mutation in the IFIH1 gene (c.2465G > A; p.Arg822Gln) is the cause of classical SMS, characterized by dental abnormalities, aortic and valvular calcification, glaucoma, and an increased type I IFN signature gene expression pattern (Rutsch et al., 2015 ).
 The constitutive sensor activation that results from this mutation, which is found in the Hel2 domain of MDA5, is caused by conformational changes that facilitate the creation and stability of MDA5 filaments on dsRNA.
 In SLE patients from the Eastern Asian Taiwanese community, a single nucleotide polymorphism (rs3853839-G > C variation) is linked to elevated TLR7 gene expression, which raises the risk of developing SLE (Wang et al., 2014).
-Another study discovered that the TLR8 gene had mosaic and germline GOF mutations that cause new inborn mistakes. of immunity with lymphoproliferation, neutropenia, infectious susceptibility, B- and T-cell defects, and in some cases, bone marrow failure (Aluri et al., 2021).
+Another study discovered that the TLR8 gene had mosaic and germline GOF mutations that cause new inborn errors. of immunity with lymphoproliferation, neutropenia, infectious susceptibility, B- and T-cell defects, and in some cases, bone marrow failure (Aluri et al., 2021).
 Mutation, p.Arg726Trp, causes NLRP1 gene-associated autoinflammation with arthritis and dyskeratosis (NAIAD) and is linked to the increased caspase-1 activity (Grandemange et al., 2017).
 PKR.
 Irregular PKR activation has been implicated in various diseases, including dystonia, SLE, Alzheimer’s disease, and Huntington’s disease (Liu et al., 2019 ; Lee et al., 2020 ; Kuipers et al., 2021).
 Aicardi-Goutières syndrome (AGS)-related ADAR1 gene mutations comprise nonsense, frameshift, and missense mutations in the catalytic, Zα, and RNA-binding domains, impairing its function.
 Bi-allelic mutations in human SKIV2L gene give rise to trichohepatoenteric syndrome (THES), a rare disorder characterized by growth retardation, craniofacial abnormalities, and intestinal dysfunction (Fabre et al., 2012).

 7. Therapeutic applications of RNA sensing